Gov. Christie and President Trump will join forces to fight the nation's opioid epidemic

 Christie's new role comes after the two shared a Valentine's Day lunch where the governor's past work on the opioid crisis was a topic of discussion.

-It also could be announced on the same day his former aides were sentenced in the Bridgegate scandal.
+It also was announced on the same day his former aides were sentenced in the Bridgegate scandal.

 Christie and Trump have known each other for years, but after Trump won the November presidential election Christie was ousted from his post leading the transition.
 Multiple sources told NBC News at the time that his demotion was because he wasn't loyal enough during the campaign.